Taixi-CHEN/CADM/README.md

 Example running cells (including mixed, ordinal, and nominal data sets) have been demonstrated under a set of functions.
 Please note that this paper assumes that the former part of the attributes of a data set are numerical attributes and the latter part are ordinal attributes and nominal attributes.
 When using data sets not provided here, it may be necessary to pre-process the data sets to ensure that the ordinal attributes are latter than nominal attributes, and delete all null rows.

----
-For convenience, we have provided the running cell and results of our used datasets in the notebook.
-You can change the algorithm only for comparisons.